Parashat Va’eira (And I Appeared)

 Haftarah: Ezekiel 28:25–29:21

-The "staff made of reed" is a key symbol in this verse, because it refers to something that can be easily broken.
+Ezekiel describes Egypt as a “a support made of straw for the house of Israel”.
+The “support made of straw” can be also translated as a "staff made of reed" which is a key symbol in this verse, because it refers to something that can be easily broken.
 The word “staff” used here in the Hebrew is “מִשְׁעֶנֶת” “Mishenet”, which means something to lean on.
 But it is used in a symbolic sense, meaning the way that Israel leaned or depended on Egypt was unstable because it could be easily broken.
 Why?
 Because it was not God Himself that Israel leaned on.
-Ezekiel also writes that Egypt, with all of its greatness, will become “a lowly kingdom” (Ezekiel 29:14).
+Ezekiel also writes that Egypt, in all of its greatness, would become “a lowly kingdom” (Ezekiel 29:14).

 Share this Post